-This report contains forward-looking statements.
+This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 When used in this report, the words "outlook," "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" and similar expressions are generally intended to identify forward looking statements.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, forward-looking statements are inherently subject to risks and uncertainties, many of which cannot be predicted with accuracy and some of which might not even be anticipated, and future events and actual results, financial and otherwise, could differ materially from those set forth in or contemplated by the forward-looking statements contained elsewhere in this report.
 We have based these forward-looking statements on current estimates and assumptions made to the best of our knowledge.
 By their nature, such forward-looking statements involve risks, uncertainties, assumptions and other factors which could cause actual results, including our financial condition and profitability, to differ materially, positively or negatively, relative to the results expressly or implicitly described in or suggested by these statements.
-Moreover, forward-looking estimates or predictions derived from third parties' studies or information may prove to be inaccurate.
+Moreover, forwardlooking estimates or predictions derived from third parties' studies or information may prove to be inaccurate.
 Consequently, we cannot give any assurance regarding the future accuracy of the opinions set forth in this report or the actual occurrence of the projected developments described herein.
 In addition, even if our future results meet the expectations expressed here, those results may not be indicative of our performance in future periods.